Welcome to Alti-Barometer!

 The “Clear data” button will clear the data that has been recorded.
 This will also reset the statics on the “Stats” screen.

-The “Stats” screen will display data that may be useful including the raw air pressure value reported by the hardware sensor, minimum and maximum recorded barometric pressure and altitude, total accumulated climb and descent, and the total run time since the recorded data has been reset of the app restarted as well as the number of GPS activations.
+The “Stats” screen will display data that may be useful including the raw air pressure value reported by the device's hardware sensor, minimum and maximum recorded barometric pressure and altitude, total accumulated climb and descent, total time spent climbing and descending, and the total run time since the recorded data has been reset of the app restarted as well as the number of GPS activations.
 The total accumulated climb and descent will approximations due to the fact that changing weather-related barometric pressure changes will be interpreted as altitude changes, and false positives due to inherent sensor noise.

 Stats cal be reset using the “Reset stats” button on the Stats screen.
 This can be handy when you want to start tracking new stats (for example, maximum altitude hiking over that next ridge) but don’t want to reset the data log of your entire hike.